mrshmllow/ghfetch/README.md

 `$ deno install --unstable --allow-net --allow-run https://raw.githubusercontent.com/bwac2517/ghfetch/main/ghfetch.ts` will install the latest stable version.

-Check out the [persmissions section](https://github.com/bwac2517/ghfetch#permissions) for more info.
+Check out the [permissions section](https://github.com/bwac2517/ghfetch#permissions) for more info.

-You can now use `ghfetch` if your deno is correctly in your path.
+You can now use `ghfetch` if your Deno is correctly in your path.

 ### Run it directly from the internet